Adcept

-An Adcept is a tool used in marketing & advertising development to test creative ideas or brand positionings.
+An Adcept is a tool used in marketing and advertising development to test creative ideas or brand positionings.
 The term is an amalgamation of the words 'advertising' and 'concept', indicating its role as a halfway stage between a concept idea and an advertising execution.
 Traditionally, adcepts have been used to check early creative work, typically with advertising agency clients or in market research focus groups.

 An alternative to concept statements

 Traditionally, qualitative market research has used concept statements and mood boards to test ideas with target consumers.
 However, Richard Woods (Journal of Consumer Behaviour, Vol.3, 4 388-403) argues that concept boards are unfamiliar and lack emotional appeal.
 They also attempt to pull apart the rational and the emotional, which goes against how the human mind evaluates ideas.
 Because advertising is the popular language of brands, he claims, adcepts are easier for consumers to relate to, and to evaluate.

 Formats

 Adcepts can be highly finished and closely resemble final advertising or they can be made to be deliberately conceptual.
 When used as research stimulus, Richard Woods argues that this rougher, conceptual format is needed.
 Showing very polished adcepts to focus group participants leads them to pass judgment on the specific execution rather than examining the core idea being explored.